ubi-coro/gymnasium-planar-robotics/docs/planning_envs.rst

 Planning Environments
 =====================

-GPR contains environments for motion planning with multiple movers.
+GymPR contains environments for motion planning with multiple movers.

 .. note::
    New environments will be added in the future.